US player Hunter Mahan fired a final-round 71 on Sunday to win the US PGA Tour’s $6-million Houston Open by one stroke over Sweden’s Carl Pettersson.

 Pettersson, who closed his round with eight straight pars, notched his second runner-up finish of the year, but couldn’t get the victory he needed to secure a berth in the Masters.

 Three-time major champion Ernie Els also needed a victory to earn an automatic invitation to Augusta.
+Instead he was poised to miss the Masters for the first time since 1993 after finishing on 10-under.

 “It’s not going to change my life, either way,” Els said.
 “I’ve played many out there.
 It’s one of those things.”